Tzeny/tzeny.github.io/_posts/blog/2019-12-03-diy-vintage-fallout-radio-e299ab.md

 base: Blog
 base_url: /blog
 author: Tzeny
-excerpt: Learn how to build your very own vintage Fallout style radio.
+excerpt: My Secret Santa match is a work mate who is a yuge fan of the Fallout series.
+I remembered talking with him about how cool it would be to place a Bluetooth speaker inside of an old radio enclosure and listen to Galaxy News radio.
-layout: post
+layout: blog_post
 guid: https://tzeny.com/?p=835
 thumbnail: 2019/12/radio_live.jpg
 categories: